Today I’m talking about leftover food and what to do with it.

-Sometimes I’ll forget that I have leftovers from dinner the night before and when I look in the fridge to get something to eat for lunch I’ll be so excited to see that food is already made for me.
+Sometimes I forget I have leftovers from dinner the night before and when I look in the fridge to get something to eat for lunch I’m so excited to see that food is already made for me.

 I didn’t have to cook!
 Thank you Stephanie from the Past for making enough food for yourself to eat today.